About Me and

 2020 - We moved to Syracuse, Indiana and built a kennel.
 We had some lovely litters which we kept three puppies from - Truffles, Carrie, and Jazz.
 As well, I was thrilled to take a one day vacation to beautiful Seattle to pick up our pretty little Jewel from Kazuri Beagles.
 I co-own Jewel with Sarah Sweetman, her breeder.

-2021 - So far been pretty uneventful.
-I made the decision to change my kennel name from Country Kingdom to Mae'cee.
+2021 - I made the decision to change my kennel name from Country Kingdom to Mae'cee.
 Mae'cee is a combination of the two beginning letters of my mom's and my name just with different spellings.
 I could not do this without her.
 All the puppies are growing up.
 I spent February to May in Mexico.
-We are really looking forward to showing some of our girls to their championships.
-And hopefully, we will welcome some puppies later in the year.
+We did some shows with not too much success.
+I was really rusty and so were my dogs.
+However, we did pick up a few more points here and there.
+I also had the fantastic opportunity to show at my first beagle national specialty show and was thrilled with Sonya's second placement in her open class next to the girl selected later for winner's bitch.
+In October, we welcomed a beautiful litter from Mackey and Carrie from which we kept Chip and Sprinkles.

 I have had many experiences since I have started, and it’s definitely not been always the easiest.
 But I have learned from my experiences (good and bad), and will continue to build on them.